ortus-docs/qb-docs/installation-and-usage.md

 `collectQueryLog` controls whether a QueryBuilder appends execution details to its [query log](query-builder/debugging/#querylog).
 It defaults to `true`.
 Set it to `false` when query-log collection is not needed.

 `validateQueryParamStructKeys` validates custom query parameter structs against the supported `cfqueryparam` keys.
 It defaults to `true`.
 Disabling it restores the earlier behavior of ignoring unknown keys.

+`validateDuplicateSelectColumns` detects statically identifiable duplicate output names when a query is compiled.
+It is useful in development and is disabled by default to avoid production overhead.
+See [Duplicate Select Column Validation](query-builder/building-queries/selects.md#duplicate-select-column-validation).

+`validateQueryExecuteReturnType` throws when native `queryExecute` return-type options are passed to qb.
+It is useful while migrating an application to [named return formatters](query-builder/options-and-utilities/return-format.md#native-queryexecute-return-types).

+`shouldWrapValues` controls identifier wrapping for the configured grammar.
+It defaults to `true`.
+Set it to `false` to generate unwrapped identifiers by default; individual queries can override it with [`withWrappingValues`](query-builder/options-and-utilities/query-options.md#withwrappingvalues) and [`withoutWrappingValues`](query-builder/options-and-utilities/query-options.md#withoutwrappingvalues).

+`returnFormatters` registers reusable named formatter factories.
+See [Custom Return Formatters](query-builder/options-and-utilities/return-format.md#custom-return-formatters).

 ## SQL Type Inference